OSHA Lockout Tagout Violations: Penalties, How Citations Work, and How to Fix Them

 Compliance Records

-Review of your periodic inspection records and training documentation to identify gaps in the annual review and employee training requirements.
+Review of periodic inspection records and training documentation to flag gaps against (c)(6) and (c)(7).

-After the walkthrough, you receive a detailed report with findings and prioritized recommendations.
-There is no cost and no obligation.
+After the walkthrough, you get a detailed report with findings and prioritized recommendations.
+No cost.
+No obligation.

 Get Your Free LOTO Compliance Assessment